Leon Sullivan Taylor

-Leon Sullivan Taylor (born 19 April 1998) is a Liberian professional footballer who plays as a forward.
+Leon Sullivan Taylor (born 19 April 1998) is a Liberian professional footballer who plays as a forward for Kasuka FC of the Brunei Super League.
 He was the top scorer for two consecutive seasons of the Myanmar National League 2 as well as at the 2022 Brunei FA Cup and the 2023 Brunei Super League.

 Career

 Mawyawadi

 Taylor began his professional playing career in with Myanmar second division club Mawyawadi in 2017 after moving from Glow Lamp Academy in Ghana.

 Royal Thanlyin

 In 2018, Taylor joined Royal Thanlyin of the MNL-2.
 His 14 goals propelled them to the championship and prospective promotion to the 2019 Myanmar National League, nonetheless the club folded due to financial difficulties soon after.

 Chin United

 In 2019, Taylor moved to Chin United for the 2019 MNL-2 season, once again topping the goalscoring charts with 17 goals and helping the club from Chin State to winning the league and promotion to the top flight.